|

 Next photos are the approach toward Belogradchik from Izvos. |

 Next several photos are the road from Belogradchik toward Lom.
-No any traffic along this road. |
+You will find almost no traffic along this road. |

 ||